olin-feist/soundproject/README.md

 # soundproject
 Code to parse csv file by specific time intervals, drag and drop file into terminal or type file path then specify time interval to parse by.
+Outputs CSV sorted by boat ID and time.

 <b>To compile:</b>